wikiknights/cs-materials/src/cs1/recursion/recursion-basics.md

 $n! = n * (n-1) * (n-2) * ... * 3 * 2 * 1$

 Let's consider writing an iterative solution to this problem.
-This would the solution someone who hasn't encountered recursion before would probably come up with:
+This would probably be the solution from someone who hasn't encountered recursion before:

 ``` c
     // Perform the product from 1 to n